CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 multiple computers by synchronizing your local repositories with your remote repository.

-## Security

-Email is not completely private.
-There are a number of different actors who can read emails, including employees of the companies that provide email service to the sender and receiver.

-With this in mind,
-it's safer to email public keys than passwords.
-If someone gets your password, they can authenticate as you;
-if they get your public key, they can not.

-However, one danger with sending public keys by email is that an imposter can send the recipient their own public key.
-To mitigate this threat,
-your instructor may only accept a single public key for each repository.
-Consequently, you will need to securely deliver to the instructor any keys for additional computers you work from.
-An alternative is to copy your public-private key pair to all additional computers, but this approach makes it easier for an attacker to compromise all your systems if they were to compromise one.
-The section _Multiple computers_ below explains how to copy your ssh keys from one computer to another.

 ## Setup instructions

 ### Turn Off Source Control in Xcode